Zoeychengg/project_4/README.md

 ## Problem Statement

-- To build a model and make predictions on the probability that WNV is presesent so as to aid CDC in deriving an effective pesticide deployment plan
+- To build a classification model with high sensitivity and specificity on the presence of WNV at a specific place and time so as to aid CDC in deriving an effective pesticide deployment plan
 - To conduct a cost-benefit analysis on the annual cost projections for various level of pesticide coverage and the effects of these various levels of pesticide coverage

 ## Executive Summary
-DATA has completed the review on surveillance and control program tasked by CDC, and seeks CDC and CDPH's support to suppport on DATA's recommendations.
+DATA has completed the review on surveillance and control program tasked by CDC, and CDC and CDPH's support on DATA's recommendations.
+DATA Explortory Data Analysis (EDA)'s findings show that a high count of mosquitos (approx 1500) leads to a garuanteed presence of WNV, WNV is only seen in 3 mosquito species - CULEX PIPIENS/RESTUANS, CULEX PIPIENS and CULEX RESTUANS, and there is a high likelihood that not all species of mosquitoes found in the trap will carry WNV.
+Last but not least, it might be worth focusing on the control of 2 species (CULEX PIPIENS & CULEX PIPIENS/RESTUANS).
+DATA has built a classification model with high sensitivity and specifity, achieving a ROC AUC score of ~0.75 in Kaggle.

 ## Project Planning